ash-project/ash/documentation/topics/actions.md

 end
 ```

 Now, whatever code I had that would have called `top_tickets/1` can now call `Helpdesk.Support.Ticket.top(user.id)`.
-By doing it this way, you get the primary benefit of getting a nice simple Api to call into, but you _also_ have a way to modify how the action is invoked in any way necessary, by going back to the old way of building the query manually.
+By doing it this way, you get the primary benefit of getting a nice simple interface to call into, but you _also_ have a way to modify how the action is invoked in any way necessary, by going back to the old way of building the query manually.
 For example, if I also only want to see top tickets that were opened in the last 10 minutes:

 ```elixir
 Ticket